nativescript-community/insomnia/README.md

 # NativeScript Insomnia

-A plugin to make the screen not dim (and eventually lock the device).
+> A plugin to make the screen not dim (and eventually lock the device).

-> Note that version 1.2.0+ requires NativeScript 2.3.0+

 ## Installation
 Run the following command from the root of your project: